solasuo/SoftwareDevelopmentMethods/Documentation/userManual.md

 ## User manual ##

-Upload Bloodecode.jar and codefile.csv from Releases.
+Download Bloodecode.jar and codefile.csv from Releases.
 In order to run the app, codefile.csv needs to be in the same folder as Bloodecode.jar.
 Database files are created by the app itself.

-Cd to the directory where the jar is and run
+Cd to the directory where the jar is and run (flie name shortened)
 ```
 java -jar Bloodecode.jar
 ```
-Alternatively, clone the repository, cd to the Bloodecode directory and run
+Alternatively, download the repository, cd to the Bloodecode directory and run
 ```
 mvn spring-boot:run
 ```
-The user interface is vey simple:
+The user interface is very simple:

 <img src="Pictures/start.png" />